 Dragon fruit, also known as pitaya or the strawberry pear, is a beautiful tropical fruit that is sweet and crunchy.
-The plant the fruit comes from is actually a type of cactus of the genus Hylocereus, which includes only about 20 different species.
-Originally mainly popular in Southeast Asia and Latin America, dragon fruit is now grown and enjoyed all over the world.
-Though it may look intimidating with its pinkish-red skin and light green scales, preparing this exotic fruit is easy.
+The plant the fruit comes from is actually a type of cactus of the genus Hylocereus, which includes about 20 different species.
+Originally popular in Southeast Asia and Latin America, dragon fruit is now grown and enjoyed all over the world.
+Though it may look intimidating with its pinkish red skin and light green scales, preparing this unusual fruit is easy.
 You can enjoy eating it in fruit salads, it can be used to create tasty drinks and desserts, and it is a wonderful, healthy snack on its own.

 What Is Dragon Fruit?

-Dragon fruit was named after its appearance—which is somewhat similar to an artichoke—the pointy "scales" around the oval-shaped fruit reminiscent of a dragon.
+Dragon fruit was named after its appearance—which is somewhat similar to an artichoke—the pointy "scales" around the oval-shaped fruit are reminiscent of a dragon.

 The fruit comes in four varieties; three are pink-skinned, one with white flesh, one with red flesh, and the third with purple flesh.
 The fourth variety has yellow skin with white flesh.
 All have tiny black seeds that are edible, just like kiwifruit.
-Its unique appearance lends itself to serving as is, but this tropical fruit is also wonderful blended into a cocktail.
-The fruit is quite simple to prepare—just cut down the middle and remove the flesh with a spoon.
+Its unique appearance lends to serving as is, but this tropical fruit is also wonderfully blended into cocktails.
+The fruit is quite simple to prepare—just cut it down the middle and remove the flesh with a spoon.
 Depending on the variety and where it was grown, dragon fruit can be a bit pricy.

 How to Use Dragon Fruit

 For the most part, dragon fruit is eaten in its raw form, whether served cut up, blended, or frozen.
-One exception is if you choose to grill it, which can be done on skewers along with another fruit such as pineapple.
+But it can also be grilled, for example, which can be done on skewers along with another fruit such as pineapple.